 There’s something to be said for a bit of age on a bottle.
 When this wine was released a few years ago, it didn’t make any friends in the wine critic community.
 Originally released at $16 a bottle, El Molet earned lukewarm reviews.
-Wine Enthusiast gave it an 86, Vinous gave it an 87, and Wine Spectator another 87.
+Wine Enthusiast gave it an 86; Vinous gave it an 87, and Wine Spectator another 87.

+These are “good” ratings, but nothing sells in the US unless it has a rating of 90 or above.
 This bottle is something of an ugly duckling.
-The first few years of it’s life, it was a bit green-toned and abrasive.
+The first few years of its life, it was a bit green-toned and abrasive.
 That can happen to grapes that are harvested early, which is done to maintain structure and acidity.
-With a few years, the tannins have evolved, and this bottle has been revealed to be a swan.
+The tannins have evolved with a few years, and this bottle has been revealed to be a swan.

 This has matured into a hedonistic bottle of lush fig and milk chocolate.
 The velvet structure hints at eucalyptus and bay leave with a finish that moves toward fresh blueberries and espresso—a real delight.
 Buy a case and enjoy it over the winter.